jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/availability/everything-backed-up.md

   the quarterly ones three years, and the annual ones fifteen years.

-- ASM's database has point-in-time recovery with the ability to recover the database to the state it was in at a specific date and time (hours, minutes and seconds)
+- ARM's database has point-in-time recovery with the ability to recover the database to the state it was in at a specific date and time (hours, minutes and seconds)